Bush Estate (Sprintelope)

 SAFETY, OTHER USERS and TRAFFIC: The Bush Estate should not be too busy in the evening however there are still plenty of dog walkers and cyclists and there will be some cars on the estate roads.
 Please take care when crossing all roads and also in the car parking area

 CLOTHING: Please wear appropriate footwear for mixed terrain.
+Shorts should be fine.
+There are brambles in parts of the woods however these can largely be avoided.
 If the weather is poor please be careful as the ground may be slippery.

 FACILITIES: There are no facilities available for this event at Bush Estate.

 - Longitude: -3.20649